jonfernq/Learning/Accounting/BalanceSheetEvaluation.md

 For apparel companies, a high inventory turnover ratio indicates efficient inventory management, as they typically need to regularly replenish their product offerings to meet changing fashion trends.

-(The apparel industry typically relies on maintaining an appropriate level of inventory to meet customer demand.
-In the balance sheet, assessing the inventory turnover ratio and the composition of inventory (e.g., raw materials, work-in-progress, finished goods) is important to gauge the efficiency of inventory management.)

 In contrast, healthcare companies may have a lower inventory turnover ratio due to longer product lifecycles or manufacturing processes.

 ### 2. Accounts Receivable:

-Accounts Receivable: Healthcare companies, including Johnson & Johnson, often have a higher proportion of accounts receivable due to the complexities of billing insurance companies, healthcare providers, and government reimbursement programs.
+Healthcare companies, including Johnson & Johnson, often have a higher proportion of accounts receivable due to the complexities of billing insurance companies, healthcare providers, and government reimbursement programs.
 In contrast, apparel companies typically have shorter credit periods and faster collection cycles, resulting in lower accounts receivable.